 SaferVPN in brief:

 A relative newcomer to the world of VPNs, SaferVPN got its start in 2013 with 150 servers in 24 countries.
-Over the past four years, it has more than doubled its server count and pushed its country list just over 30.
+Over the past four years, the server count is now around 700 and its country list is 34.

 Note: This review is part of our best VPNs roundup.
 Go there for details about competing products and how we tested them.